Neath (UK Parliament constituency)

+Neath (Castell-nedd) was a constituency in Wales represented in the House of Commons of the UK Parliament from 1918 to 2024.

+The constituency was abolished as part of the 2023 periodic review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 general election.
+Its wards were split between Aberafan Maesteg, Brecon, Radnor and Cwm Tawe, and Neath and Swansea East.

 History

-The constituency is located in the preserved county of West Glamorgan, Wales.
-It consists of the electoral wards of: Aberdulais, Allt-wen, Blaengwrach, Bryn-côch North, Bryn-côch South, Cadoxton, Cimla, Crynant, Cwmllynfell, Dyffryn, Glynneath, Godre'r Graig, Gwaun-Cae-Gurwen, Lower Brynamman, Neath East, Neath North, Neath South, Onllwyn, Pelenna, Pontardawe, Resolven, Rhos, Seven Sisters, Tonna, Trebanos, Ystalyfera.
+The constituency was located in the preserved county of West Glamorgan, Wales.
+It consisted of the electoral wards of Aberdulais, Allt-wen, Blaengwrach, Bryn-côch North, Bryn-côch South, Cadoxton, Cimla, Crynant, Cwmllynfell, Dyffryn, Glynneath, Godre'r Graig, Gwaun-Cae-Gurwen, Lower Brynamman, Neath East, Neath North, Neath South, Onllwyn, Pelenna, Pontardawe, Resolven, Rhos, Seven Sisters, Tonna, Trebanos and Ystalyfera.

-The Neath constituency is a mixture of both industrial and rural communities, running in a north–south strip along the dips, ridges and folded landscape of South Wales.
-It includes most of the Neath and Dulais valleys, and some of the Upper Swansea Valley as well.
-The town of Neath is at its southern end and is a medium-sized town which started life as a Roman Nidum.

-The constituency boasts historical places of both industrial and natural forms.
+The Neath constituency was a mixture of both industrial and rural communities, running in a north–south strip across South Wales.
+It included most of the Neath and Dulais valleys, and some of the Upper Swansea Valley as well.
+The town of Neath was at its southern end.
+The constituency contained historical places of both industrial and natural forms.
 Neath and the surrounding areas were industrialised very early in Britain's history.
-Copper smelting was already happening here in the late sixteenth century.
+Copper smelting was already happening here in the late 16th century.

-When Neath Abbey (now a magnificent ruin) was founded in 1129, it was the richest of all Welsh monasteries, and in writings of the sixteenth century was described as the 'fairest Abbey of all Wales'.
-At its height it owned extensive lands and property, from Glamorgan to Somerset; had almost 5,000 sheep, as well as horses and cattle; it owned a ship and a landing-place, and worked mills, fisheries and coal-mines.
-But it suffered greatly during the many skirmishes between the Welsh and English (or Normans), and by the 1530s had only eight monks left.
-The ruins date mostly from the late thirteenth century.
-It has been in turn, a prosperous Abbey, a Jacobean Mansion (painted by Turner), an iron foundry (which explains the Abbey's position in the middle of an industrial area) and now an historical monument.

 The constituency was heavily mined and the small communities that grew up around these mines were devastated by the collapse of the mining industry in the 1980s.
 On the edges of many of these communities there are now "Industrial Villages" springing up, helping to replace the jobs lost by the demise of the mining industry, and so helping to keep young people in these communities.

-A legacy to Neath's political history is the memorial stone in Victoria Gardens to the 5 Neath citizens killed during the Spanish Civil War of 1936–38.

-The constituency remains a Welsh-speaking area, with approximately 26% of the population reported as Welsh speakers.